 The game facilitates teamwork, fairness, discipline and has a host of physical benefits.
 It promotes muscles strength, flexibility, coordination, weight control and cardiovascular endurance.
 Juggling the ball improves foot dexterity, gaining balance and improves cardiovascular sustainability.

-All kids are crazy after bicycles and love to possess one.
-Why not turn it into a sport that instils a sense of freedom, independence and pride.
-With different kinds of bikes available, you can now engage in various forms of bicycling activities with your kid.
+All kids are crazy about bicycles and love to possess one.
+Why not turn it into a sport that instils freedom, independence and pride?
+You can now engage in various bicycling activities with your kid with different kinds of bikes available.

-Although a little expensive, skating is growing in popularity among kids today, and there are several professionals who teach the sport in a structured manner.
+Although a little expensive, skating is growing in popularity among kids today, and several professionals teach the sport in a structured manner.
 It is a great activity for kids to engage in.

 With just a ball and a hoop, the game is a great way to get kids to be physically active.
-A great way to engage shy kids to play with a team, the sport has a lot of benefits to it.
+A great way to engage shy kids to play with a team, the sport has many benefits.

-Kids learn to control their body through defence and offence.
-Making quick passes improves thinking and reflexes and dribbling the ball encourages eye-foot coordination.
+Kids learn to control their bodies through defence and offence.
+Making quick passes improves thinking and reflexes, and dribbling the ball encourages eye-foot coordination.
 Running around with the ball improves muscle strength and develops agility.

 A great activity that has gained immense popularity today with Marathons being organized by several organizations, it is an excellent activity for kids to be involved too.
-With practically no cost involved, the sport is one of the best forms of exercise that kids can get.
+With practically no cost, the sport is one of the best forms of exercise kids can get.

-Running brings about focus, concentration, endurance, improves muscle strength and also cardiovascular fitness.
+Running brings about focus, concentration, and endurance, improving muscle strength and cardiovascular fitness.
 Regular practice sessions build immunity and develop lung power in children, thereby reducing the risk of common colds and flu.

-Walking may not sound like a sport but has been certified as one of the best physical activities that kids can be encouraged to perform.
-Western countries reward the kids if they walk their way to school as it has a host of benefits.
+Walking may not sound like a sport but has been certified as one of the best physical activities kids can be encouraged to perform.
+Western countries reward kids if they walk to school, which has many benefits.

 If you walk with your child, it increases family bonding.
-Walking in open spaces helps to bond with the environment and physically walking helps in strengthening legs, controlling weight and balancing the body.
+Walking in open spaces helps to bond with the environment, and physically walking helps in strengthening the legs, controlling weight and balancing the body.

 A popular Olympic sport, it is fast gaining popularity amongst kids today.
 Trained experts teach kids with the right equipment and nurture the talent in kids.

-Players like Roger Federer and Rafael Nadal have put tennis on the international map, and the sport has gained a lot of popularity among children too.
-Kids have taken a liking to the sport as it involves a competitive spirit.
+Players like Roger Federer and Rafael Nadal have put tennis on the international map, and the sport has also gained a lot of popularity among children.
+Kids have liked the sport as it involves a competitive spirit.

 The sport requires the player to be nimble-footed and a quick thinker.
-It encourages kids to strategize their moves, learn proper techniques, develop arm strength, and accuracy.
+It encourages kids to strategize their moves, learn proper techniques, and develop arm strength and accuracy.
 It also helps in building muscle strength and improving cardiovascular fitness.